jtniehof/photo/tools/README.md

 Runs all gnuplot files (e.g. from the vignetting step of `calibrate.py`) in the current directory and produces png output.

 ## tca_compare.py
 Plots transverse chromatic aberration values across focal length and multiple images at one focal length; prints the mean values for each focal length.
 Run after Torsten's `calibrate.py` in the directory with the `.tca` files.

+## vig_focus_dist.py
+Reads Canon raws (CR2) from the current directory and sorts them into subdirectories by focus distance, for use with `calibrate.py`.